Derby Hippodrome

 Theatre potential

-The Hippodrome has the potential to be rebuilt and restored for either theatre or music use that could provide Derby with an elegant 1,000-1,200 capacity venue that is not currently available in the city.
-However, finding a solution to restoring the Hippodrome has been hindered by both the private ownership of the building and by a lack of clarity regarding the wider cultural ambition for Derby.
+A recent feasibility study has identified that the Hippodrome has the potential to be rebuilt (or partially rebuilt) and restored for either theatre or music use that could provide Derby with an elegant 1,000-1,200 capacity venue that is not currently available in the city.
+However, finding a solution to restoring the Hippodrome has been hindered by the private ownership of the building and the owner’s lack of engagement.

-Derby Hippodrome Restoration Trust (DHRT) was formed in 2010 following the partial demolition of the auditorium and stage house in 2008.
-It has been actively campaigning to secure, restore and reopen the building and has commissioned work to evidence the viability of this.
-Theatres Trust has been providing the group with advice and support throughout this time.
+Derby Hippodrome Restoration Trust was formed in 2010 following the partial demolition of the auditorium and stage house in 2008.
+It actively campaigned to secure, restore and reopen the building and, with Theatres Trust’s advice and support, commissioned work to evidence the viability of this including:

 Current situation

 The future of the Hippodrome must be seen against the wider cultural ambition for Derby.
-A significant regeneration scheme for the Becketwell area of the city is underway, being delivered by a private property developer, alongside Derby City Council.
-Phase One of construction was completed in Sept 2023 and work is now underway on Phase Two, a new 3,500-capacity events and conference venue, which will be operated by ASM Global, a leading venue management and services company, and producer of live experiences.
+A significant regeneration scheme for the Becketwell area of the Derby city centre is underway.
+This is being delivered by a private property developer, alongside Derby City Council.
+Work is now underway on a new 3,500-capacity events and conference venue, which will be operated by ASM Global, a leading venue management and services company, and producer of live experiences.
 Completion and handover to the operator is scheduled for early 2025.

-While regeneration will undoubtedly benefit the Hippodrome, neither of these development schemes address the historic site and could go much further to integrate the building within the proposals.
-Theatres Trust, DHRT and DHBT continue to push the role of the Hippodrome within the regeneration of the area and the opportunities that this elegant Grade II building could offer in terms of the setting, cultural offer to complement that of the wider city, and economic and community benefit.
+While regeneration will undoubtedly benefit the city centre , neither of these development schemes address the Hippodome site.
+Theatres Trust, Derby Hippodrome Restoration Trust and Derbyshire Historic Buildings Trust continue to push the role of the Hippodrome within the regeneration of the area and the opportunities that this elegant Grade II building could offer in terms of the setting, cultural offer to complement that of the wider city, and economic and community benefit.

 Theatres Trust will continue to advocate for action to prevent further decline in the condition of the building and support Derby Hippodrome Restoration Trust and Derbyshire Historic Buildings Trust in developing a viable future for the building, should there be a change of ownership.